Xiphe/xiphe.github.io/index.md

   <div class="grid-entry">
     <h3>🚀 Serverless</h3>
     <p>I’m an early adopter of the serverless methodology.
-All of my own products and tools (like <a href="https://patternson.io">patternson.io</a>) run on infrastructure that only costs money when something is actively used.</p>
+All of my own products and tools  run on infrastructure that only costs money when something is actively used.</p>
   </div>

   <div class="grid-entry">